Doctor Who

+Beginning with William Hartnell, fourteen actors have headlined the series as the Doctor; the most recent being Ncuti Gatwa, who portrayed the Fifteenth Doctor from 2023 to 2025.
+The transition between actors is woven into the story via the plot device of regeneration.
+When a Time Lord is fatally injured or weakened by old age, their cells regenerate into a new body; while they retain their memories, their personality changes.
+The different portrayals function as distinct stages within a single, continuous narrative.
+Due to time travel, these different incarnations occasionally cross paths.

-The series is a significant part of British popular culture and has gained a cult following overseas.
-It has influenced generations of British television professionals, many of whom grew up watching the series.
+A British popular culture staple with a global cult following, the show has shaped generations of British television professionals.
 Fans of the series are sometimes referred to as Whovians.
 The series has been listed in Guinness World Records as the longest-running science-fiction television series in the world, as well as the "most successful" science-fiction series of all time, based on its overall broadcast ratings, DVD and book sales.

 The series originally ran from 1963 to 1989.
 There was an unsuccessful attempt to revive regular production in 1996 with a backdoor pilot in the form of a television film titled Doctor Who.
-The series was relaunched in 2005 and was produced in-house by BBC Wales in Cardiff.
-(Note: Co-produced by BBC Wales and BBC Studios Productions in 2016–17, and BBC Studios Productions alone after the BBC's commercial production and BBC Worldwide were repurposed into BBC Studios in 2018.
-The show was still headquartered in Cardiff.)
-Since 2023, the show has been co-produced by Bad Wolf and BBC Studios Productions in Cardiff.
-Doctor Who has spawned numerous spin-offs as part of the Whoniverse, including comic books, films, novels and audio dramas, and the television series Torchwood (2006–2011), The Sarah Jane Adventures (2007–2011), K9 (2009–2010), Class (2016), Tales of the TARDIS (2023–2024), and the upcoming The War Between the Land and the Sea.
-It has been the subject of many parodies and references in popular culture.
+The series was relaunched in 2005, with production moving to BBC Wales in Cardiff.
+Since 2016, the show has been produced or co-produced by BBC Studios Productions in Cardiff.
+(Note: Co-produced by BBC Wales and BBC Studios Productions in 2016–2017, and BBC Studios Productions alone from 2018–2022, after the BBC's commercial production and BBC Worldwide were repurposed into BBC Studios in 2018.
+Co-produced by BBC Studios Productions and Bad Wolf from 2023–2025.)
+Since 2026, the series has been pending an invitation to tender for future episodes.
+The Doctor Who franchise, or Whoniverse, spans a wide range of media, including television spin-offs, literature, audio dramas, and films.
+As a global cultural phenomenon, it has become one of the most frequently referenced and parodied series in television history.